Child Injury Claims

 - Take photographs of the accident site and relevant conditions.

-- Report the accident to the appropriate authorities and ensure that all incident forms are completed and filed for documentation.
+- Report the accident to the appropriate authorities and ensure all incident forms are completed and filed for documentation.

 Your Child’s Health and Safety